Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsection{Delegation Assistants}

-Delegation assistants are personalized agents that act on behalf of users by internalizing preferences, managing information, planning actions, and supporting complex cognitive workflows.
-They operate over extended interaction horizons and assume delegated responsibilities aligned with user-specific goals and contexts.
+Delegation assistants act on behalf of users by internalizing preferences, managing information, planning actions, and adapting behavior over extended horizons.
+Compared with conversational assistants, they assume a stronger degree of delegated responsibility and therefore require more persistent, user-aligned representations.